dianzipaopao/fast-resst/README.md

 By default, the mongo collection use '_id' as the key.
 However, you may custom it when create FastRest.

-    var todos = new FastRest(Todos, '_id', 'id')
+    var todos = new FastRest(Todos, {
+      'idField': 'field_rather_than_id',
+      'paramId': 'custom_param'
+    })

-'_id' is the key of the collection. 'id' is the url params.
+'idField' is the key field of the collection. 'paramId' is the url params.
 By default it is ':id', however you may use a different name when the ':id' is used.

 For example, with the following code

-    var todos = new FastRest(Todos, '_id', 'todoId')
+    var todos = new FastRest(Todos, {
+      'idField': 'title',
+      'paramId': 'title'
+    })

 The URI path will be

-    router.get('/mytodos/:todoId', todos.detail)
+    router.get('/mytodos/:title', todos.detail)

 ### Security